Land Rover Discovery: Discovery 4 / LR4 (2009–2016)

 For 2013, models received a style freshening, new badging, new fuel stretching technology, improved audio systems and a new range of driver assistance, comfort and safety features.
 The 2014 Discovery comes with a standard ZF 8HP transmission, and in some markets can be supplied with a one-speed transfer case (replacing the two speed transfer case).
 2014 also marks the first use of a 2995 cc supercharged six cylinder engine, replacing the previous V6 and V8 offerings.

 In a January 2011 comparison test by Car and Driver, the Land Rover LR4 came in fourth place out of five cars behind the Audi Q7, BMW X5, and Acura MDX.
 However, it has always won the Auto Express categories of Best Large SUV and Best Towcar since it was launched in 2009.

-To celebrate 25 years of the Land Rover Discovery, a special edition of 1800 (?) vehicles was produced in 2014 marked as the XXV, and featured a number of unique details including light grey (Cirrus) XXV-embossed Windsor leather seats, special grill sets, and almost every extra and expansion pack available.
+To celebrate 25 years of the Land Rover Discovery, a special edition of 1800 (?) vehicles was produced in 2014 marked as the XXV, and featured a number of unique details including light grey (Cirrus) XXV-embossed Windsor leather seats, special grille sets, and almost every extra and expansion pack available.
 A number of these were exported in silver grey and the darker causeway grey for UK markets.

 A major milestone in Land Rover Discovery's history came when the one millionth example built rolled off the Solihull production line in March 2012.
 This vehicle, along with two similar examples, was driven from Solihull to Beijing, China in a replication of a 1950s expedition.
 During this expedition, G459 WAC, a pre-production Discovery 1 (which was subsequently converted into an amphibious vehicle) joined in the celebrations when the expedition visited Lake Geneva.
 The expedition concluded with the actual Millionth Discovery appearing at the Beijing Motor Show.
 This vehicle subsequently returned to go on permanent exhibition at the British Motor Industry Heritage Trust centre at Gaydon, Warwickshire, England.